ericdorsey/elevatorsaga/README.md

 Code for [http://play.elevatorsaga.com](http://play.elevatorsaga.com).

-This solution got through level 6 (barely).
+This solution got through level 7
+*(are people measuring how consistently their solutions make it through each challenge?)*

 Areas for Improvements: